One Major Side Effect of Putting a Lime in Your Beer

 Prevention methods aside, you may still find yourself sporting a painful lime burn this summer.
 What then?
 Mild redness and swelling can be treated at home with hydrocortisone cream a couple of times a day, but more severe reactions with lots of blistering may require a trip to the doctors for a cream that's prescription strength.
 Note that a case of phytophotodermatitis can progress from mild to severe over its course, so keep an eye on your symptoms.

 Drink This, Not That!

-Enjoy a Corona—but at least make sure you're enjoying a Corona Light so you aren’t risking your diet as well as your skin.
+In addition to skipping the lime if you're on the beach, you may also want to opt for a Corona Light.
 With only 99 calories and 5 grams of carbs in a 12-ounce bottle, this light option is much better than a Corona Extra of the same size, which has 148 calories and 14 grams of carbs.
-You wouldn’t want to add your beer choice to the 30 Worst Vacation Habits For Your Waistline, especially if it’s already putting your skin in danger.
+If Corona isn't your jam, here are 12 other light beers to consider.